mohsin-shaikh/modern-monorepo/README.md

 # modern-monorepo

-A modern monorepo template featuring a Next.js dashboard with Supabase authentication and a local Supabase development environment.
+A modern monorepo featuring a Next.js dashboard with Supabase authentication and a local Supabase development environment.

 ## Project Structure